Summary: In this tutorial, you will learn how to extend the size of a tablespace in the Oracle Database.

-When tablespaces of the database are full, you will not able to add or remove data on these tablespaces anymore.
+When the tablespaces of the database are full, you will no longer be able to add or remove data from these tablespaces.

-There are a few ways you can extend a tablespace.
+There are several ways to extend a tablespace.

 ALTER TABLESPACE tablespace_name